-Additionally, the University's policy and quidance documents contain sections setting out your responsibilities in relation to your course.
-Some of the processes described below have a role for your college (or will be performed by your department if you do not have a college).
+Additionally, the University's policy and guidance documents contain sections setting out your responsibilities in relation to your course.
+Some of the processes described below have a role for your college (which will be performed by your department if you do not have a college).

-- www.admin.ox.ac.uk/examregs - www.admin.ox.ac.uk/edc/ policiesandguidance
+www.admin.ox.ac.uk/edc/ policiesandguidance

-8.1 Entering your examinations taught courses
+8.1 Entering your examinations - taught courses